 issue.update(fields={"labels": issue.fields.labels})

-# Send the issue away for good.
+# Delete the issue

 issue.delete()